ankushdonawat/TYZ-fashion/about.md

 ---
-layout: page
+layout: default
 title: About Us
-permalink: /about/
 ---

+# About TYZ Fashion

-TYZ Fashion is a youth-led fashion brand built with passion and creativity.
+TYZ Fashion is a modern clothing brand focused on merging minimal design with bold expression.

-We aim to deliver trend-setting outfits that are affordable and stylish.
+- Founded: 2024
+- Mission: Redefine everyday fashion
+- Vision: Make premium design accessible to everyone